-- Tom was lead litigator in multiple representations of officers and directors of publicly traded companies who were named as defendants in shareholder derivative litigation involving claims of breach of fiduciary duty, waste of corporate assets, insider trading, and other wrongdoing.
-His work resulted in the dismissal of all claims against the officers and directors.
+- Tom has successfully defended officers and directors of publicly traded companies in securities lawsuits and derivative litigation involving claims of fraudulent misrepresentation, breach of fiduciary duty, waste of corporate assets, insider trading, and other wrongdoing.

-- The board of directors of an international food company relied on Tom to represent their Special Litigation Committee during a yearlong investigation of allegations of corporate waste, abuse of control and breach of fiduciary duty by its officers and director.
+- The board of directors of an international healthcare company relied on Tom to represent their Special Litigation Committee during a yearlong investigation of allegations of corporate waste, abuse of control and breach of fiduciary duty by its officers and directors.
 This investigation found no evidence of wrongdoing and resulted in a prompt settlement of the dispute.

 - Sparing an international food and beverage company the cost and disruption of a prolonged litigation, Tom creatively mediated a decade-old, multimillion-dollar royalty dispute involving a critical product line.
 This strategy realigned the client's business relationship with its royalty partners and rationalized sales and marketing strategies in the product line.